mburakunuvar/aws-cicd-with-travis/README.md

 1. Set the region.
 The region code can be found by clicking the region in the toolbar next to your username.

-eg: 'us-east-1'
+eg: 'eu-west-1'

 2. app should be set to the Application Name (Step #4 in the Initial Setup above)

-eg: 'docker'
+eg: 'ci-cd-with-travis'

 3. env should be set to the lower case of your Beanstalk Environment name.

-eg: 'docker-env'
+eg: 'Cicdwithtravis-env-1'

 4. Set the bucket_name.
 This can be found by searching for the S3 Storage service.
 Click the link for the elasticbeanstalk bucket that matches your region code and copy the name.

 eg: 'elasticbeanstalk-us-east-1-923445599289'

-5. Set the bucket_path to 'docker'
+5. Set the bucket_path to 'aws-cicd-with-travis'

 6. Set access_key_id to $AWS_ACCESS_KEY